stephaneey/azure-and-k8s-architecture/IPaaS/patterns/event-driven-and-messaging-architecture/pub-sub-servicebus.md

 ## Pros

-- Producers and subscribers are more decoupled
+- Producers and subscribers are decoupled
 - Subscribers can apply their own filters to only subscribe to what they are interested in.
 - Easy to isolate everything from Internet